Ruth’s Chris Steak Butter Recipe

 Restaurants like Ruth’s Chris Steakhouse often serve compound butter.
 It’s just softened butter with a variety of herbs and spices.

-✔️ Keep butter tightly wrapped or in an airtight container.
-Unfortunately, butter will take on odors that might be in your fridge and it will change the flavor of the compound butter.
+• Keep butter tightly wrapped or in an airtight container.
+Unfortunately, the butter will take on odors that might be in your fridge, and it will change the flavor of the compound butter.

 Storage

-To Store: Keep this compound butter in an airtight container in the refrigerator for 1 week.
+To Store: Keep this compound butter in an airtight container in the refrigerator for up to one week.
+(These are my favorite airtight containers.)

 To Freeze: Place the butter into a resealable freezer bag.
 Label and store for up to 3 months.